jubbp/EM-COMM-PJ/README.md

 There are many who may need our assistance.
 They are probably not those that you might think of first.
-In Western Australia, the emergency services are served by an extensive communication network whihc is multi-redundant and resilient.
+In Western Australia, the emergency services are served by an extensive communication network which is multi-redundant and resilient.
 See the section of [Emergecy Services Radio resources](./README#emergency-services-radio).

 - Community Organisations